openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 which will embed the TA binary into OP-TEE itself.
 Similarly, you can take an Open Enclave TA and install it into secure storage.

-There is a Pseudo-TA (PTA, a kernel-mode extension of OP-TEE whose interface boundaries are those of a regular TA) called the Secure Storage Management PTA (henceforth, secstor PTA).
+There is a Pseudo-TA called the Secure Storage Management PTA (henceforth, secstor PTA).
 The secstor PTA exposes an install command to the non-secure world.
 This commands takes a TA binary that sits in the REE's filesystem, performs the same validation steps as the REE TA store on the